srinivasgumdelli/full-stack-challenge/README.md

 1. A map for the list of resource sites.
 Our resource sites all have addresses.
 It would be nice to display this information in a map on the resource sites index page.
 Add an integration with a geocoding API (e.g. Google Maps, SmartyStreetz) and display the resource sites as points on a map.

-2. Business hours.
-It could be very valuable to know which of these resource sites are actually open right now (and whether they'd be open on some hypothetical future date).
-Implement functionality to store a set of business hours on resource sites such that we can query for resource sites open right now or at some other predetermined time.

-3. Search by text.
+2. Search by text.
 Right now we can filter by eligibility, but it would be nice to also be able to search by text queries.
 Add functionality to permit searching or filtering by text queries on the resource sites index page.

-4. Sorting resource sites on the client side.
+3. Sorting resource sites on the client side.
 Implement functionality to permit sorting our list of resource sites by (a) alphabetical order, and (b) the last `updated_at` date (you should be able to toggle sorting by ascending or descending order for either of these).
 Ensure that re-sorting does not require a page reload (i.e. implement the sorting logic on the client side).

-5. Your own idea!
+4. Your own idea!
 If you have a particular talent, can spot something that would be a killer feature for this app, or even if there were parts of the current codebase that you think should be refactored, feel free to show off your stuff with your own new feature or refactoring of the current codebase.